outrauk/dataiku-plugin-snowflake-hdfs/README.md

 ## Building in PyCharm

-Make sure that wget is installed.
-For Mac run `brew install wget` to install wget.
+Make sure that [wget](https://www.gnu.org/software/wget/) is installed.
+For macOS, you can install via `brew install wget`.

 Custom Recipe libraries aren't included in DSS's `dataiku-internal-client` package so we need to fake it 'til we make it.